henkar91/AE_function/README.md

 # AE_function
-Implement Ipsos Attitudinal Equity calculations to a package
+Implement Attitudinal Equity calculations to a package